Kaltsoon/data-management-and-databases/exercises/sql-exercises-3.md

 ## 16.

 Display the current date and weekday.
 Rename the date as "Current date" and weekday as "Weekday".

+> [!TIP]
-Hint: Use SYSDATETIME() and the LEFT function to show the date with 10 characters only.
+> Use `SYSDATETIME()` and the `LEFT` function to show the date with 10 characters only.

 ## 17.